jmuganga54/React-Front-To-Back/02.React Basics & JSX/README.md

     )
 ```
 > Ok, so just remember that you always have to have one parent element.
-Now you might not want to have a div wrapping all the content.So if you don't want the dive, we still have to have something wrapping this, but we can use what's called a `fragment`, which is just an empty angle bracket like the below
+Now you might not want to have a div wrapping all the content.So if you don't want the div, we still have to have something wrapping this, but we can use what's called a `fragment`, which is just an empty angle bracket like the below
 >
 ```
  return (